Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns a cost breakdown for the current month, listing specific outputs (total spend, cost by model, estimated savings).
-It distinguishes well from sibling tools like check_budget or get_usage.
+The description clearly states it gets a cost breakdown for the current month, listing specific components: total spend, cost by model, and estimated savings.
+This is a specific verb+resource combination and distinguishes itself from sibling tools like check_budget and get_usage.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.